 To start, you need to stay informed about new AI advancements.

 As AI is a constantly evolving field, current best practices can quickly become outdated.

-To make the most of your AI integration, you need to be ready to adopt new approaches to AI as they happen.
+To make the most of your AI app, you need to be ready to adopt new approaches to AI as they happen.